LucaGr-git/WasteTracer/README.md

 - Search Food Groups by similarity in statistics with other Food Groups
 - Search Countries by similarity in statistics with other Countries

-The app aggregates this data by updating a Third Normal Form SQL database by parsing csv data.
+The app aggregates this data by updating a Third Normal Form SQL database by parsing csv data, and performing modular queries built directly with Java.

 ## 🚀 Key Features